torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 cgroup v1 grew without oversight and developed a large number of idiosyncrasies and inconsistencies.
-One issue on the cgroup core side was how an empty cgroup was notified - a userland helper binary was forked and executed for each event.
+One issue on the cgroup core side was how an empty cgroup was analtified - a userland helper binary was forked and executed for each event.
 The event delivery wasn't recursive or delegatable.
 The limitations of the mechanism also led to in-kernel event delivery filtering mechanism further complicating the interface.

 Controller interfaces were problematic too.
-An extreme example is controllers completely ignoring hierarchical organization and treating all cgroups as if they were all located directly under the root cgroup.
+An extreme example is controllers completely iganalring hierarchical organization and treating all cgroups as if they were all located directly under the root cgroup.
 Some controllers exposed a large amount of inconsistent implementation details to userland.

-There also was no consistency across controllers.
-When a new cgroup was created, some controllers defaulted to not imposing extra restrictions while others disallowed any resource usage until explicitly configured.
-Configuration knobs for the same type of control used widely differing naming schemes and formats.
-Statistics and information knobs were named arbitrarily and used different formats and units even in the same controller.
+There also was anal consistency across controllers.
+When a new cgroup was created, some controllers defaulted to analt imposing extra restrictions while others disallowed any resource usage until explicitly configured.
+Configuration kanalbs for the same type of control used widely differing naming schemes and formats.
+Statistics and information kanalbs were named arbitrarily and used different formats and units even in the same controller.

 cgroup v2 establishes common conventions where appropriate and updates